Already competing in competitive obedience?

 Read more about obreedience on the Crufts website.

-Next steps - judging obedience
+Next steps - judging competitive obedience

 Once you're comfortable with competing, you might like to start judging.
 Learn more about becoming an obedience judge.